shazow/everything/laser-eyes.md

 ### December 7, 2012

-_1:15pm_ Pulled up to Dr. Furlong's facility in northern San Jose, CA. The friendly staff blazed through all the paperwork I've had a week to pre-read and initiated the signing-athon.
+_1:15pm_ We pull in to Dr. Furlong's facility in northern San Jose, CA. The friendly staff blaze through all the paperwork I've had a week to pre-read, and we begin the signing-athon.

 "I understand that there is no guarantee of perfect vision" — check.
 "I understand that this is an elective surgery and there is no health reason to require this surgery" — check.
 "I am here for laser eye corrective surgery" — indeed.

-I pulled out my envelope holding a wad of $4,900 in cash that we agreed on earlier.
+I reveal my envelope holding a wad of $4,900 in cash that we agreed on earlier.
 "Would you like to take a mild sedative that will help you stay relaxed during the surgery and sleep after?"
-I accepted the tiny sweet pill and held it under my tongue while it slowly dissolved.
+I accept the tiny sweet pill and hold it under my tongue while it slowly dissolves.

-The receptionist led Tracy and me over to the *other* waiting area, where we continued to wait for another few minutes.
-"No wifi or cellphones" sign here, and the walls look like they're leaded just in case.
+The receptionist leads Tracy and me over to the *other* waiting area, where we continue to wait for more minutes.
+The "No wifi or cellphones" sign draws attention to the thickened walls, probably leaded just in case.
+One of the technicians enters to take me in for "prep".

-One of the technicians came over to take me in for preparation.
-I sat down in yet another room, she turned on some pop music on a little boom box and prepared a concoction of eye drops.
-Anti-biotics, numbing, lubricants.
-She cleaned and disinfected my eyes and again we waited for a few minutes, listening to the cheerful music as the sedative started to take effect.
-My thinking fogged, decisions became short-sighted, breathing slowed.
+I'm seated in yet another room as the technician turns on a little boom box dedicated to cheesy pop music.
+She prepares a eyedrops concoction of anti-biotics, numbing, and lubricants.
+After cleaning and disinfecting my eyes, we sit back and wait and listen to the cheerful music while the sedative starts to take effect.
+My thinking begins to fog, decisions become short-sighted, and my breathing is noticeably calmed.
+I make note of my changing internal state while anticipating the next room.

-Finally we walked into the operating room.
-Spacious, with various utensils and machinery on the periphery, surrounding the centerpoint that is *the chair* which pivots between two laser machines.
+Finally, it's time.
+We walk through the unassuming door into the operating room.
+Spacious, with numerous utensils and machinery on the periphery, surrounding the centerpiece that is *the chair*.
+The chair is hospital-green leather, installed to recline and swivel between two laser machines.
 One machine makes the flap followed by the other which performs the prescribed correction.

-Suddenly imagery of my childhood come rushing in.
+Suddenly imagery of my childhood rushes in.
 Watching X-Files, alien abductions, brainwashing.
 When I was a kid, I thought brainwashing was the process of severing your scalp and immersing your brain in a special fluid.
 I imagined it:

-"Anesthetic is applied, followed by pressure on the tip of the head as it's pulled into place with suction.
+> "Anesthetic is applied, followed by pressure on the tip of the head as it's pulled into place with suction.
 You don't feel much but you know the top of the head is being sliced open, scalp peeled back, revealing the brain.
 It's floating peacefully in your head's natural cerebrospinal fluid until